-10.2 Contours

-You can choose to see the contours as "boxes", following the grid cells, or you can smooth them by choosing "shading".
+10.2 Contours You can choose to see the contours as "boxes", following the grid cells, or you can smooth them by choosing "shading".
 The "shading" option shows different layers in different colours.
-If you choose "no shading", you must choose "Draw isolines" to be able to see anything at all.
+If you choose "no shading", you must choose "Draw isolines" to be able to see any-thing at all.
 The isolines are lines on which the value is the same.
 You can see this value by choosing "With labels".

-When you choose "Shading" or "Box contours", you can also plot the colour legend.
-The colour legend is redefined in the box "Levels/Colours".
-If you select "New levels/Contours", you can choose "Auto scaled" or "Fixed" palettes.
-On the fixed palettes, you specify the limits.
-(For a "land/water fixed palette" you only specify the lower limit, while the upper limit is the land value).
-You can tell the program to calculate the limits from the data file by pressing "calculate", or you can specify the limits yourself.

-10.3 X-axis

-10.4 Y-axis

-On this page you define the limits of the y-axis

-Here you have the option to give the plot a descriptional title and titles for the x-axis and y-axis.

-A click on the right mouse button brings up a menu that allows for various manipulations of the active object or the object over which the cursor is positioned.

-A plot control specific property page appears, in which the properties of the plot can be manipulated.

-Places a legend in the plot container depicting the names of the data files from which the plotted data have been taken.

-Zoom In allows you to zoom in on the plotted data and change the focus of the plot.
+Color legend When you choose "Shading" or "Box contours", you can also plot the color legend.
+The color legend can be configured using the Palette wizard.
+You can create, open, edit and save a palette file.
+You can use the dialog to calculate the limits from the data file by pressing "calculate", or you can specify the limits yourself.
+If you select '<New levels/colors...>", you can define a custom palette which is either "Auto scaled" or "Fixed".
+On the fixed palettes, you can specify the data value ranges.
+10.3 X-axis On this page you define the limits of the x-axis.
+The x-axis represents time.
+10.4 Y-axis On this page you define the limits of the y-axis.
+The definition of the y-axis depends on the type of input item.
+Per default the y-axis defines depth levels.
+The y-axis will point downwards, with the origin of the dfs1 file as the highest value and decreasing levels.
+An example is shown in Figure 10.1.
+In case the dfs1 file contains a wave spectrum, with an input item defined by the type 'Directional integrated spectral density' or the type 'Frequency integrated spectral density', the y-axis will define the direction or the frequency, respectively.
+The y-axis will point upwards with the origin of the dfs1 file as the lowest value.
+An example is shown in Figure 10.2.
+10.5 Text Annotations Here you have the option to give the plot a descriptive title and titles for the x-axis and y-axis.
+10.6 Popup Menu A click on the right mouse button brings up a menu that allows for various manipulations of the active object or the object over which the cursor is positioned.
+Properties A plot control specific property page appears, in which the properties of the plot can be manipulated.
+File name legend Places a legend in the plot container depicting the names of the data files from which the plotted data have been taken.
+Zoom facilities Zoom In allows you to zoom in on the plotted data and change the focus of the plot.
+Zoom Out zooms out to default coverage.

 Previous Zoom and Next Zoom zooms to the previous or following focus of the plot, respectively.

+Draw grid

+Adds a grid to the plot.

+Copy to clipboard

 Copies the selected data to the clipboard.
 The general idea is that the graphics from an object at any time can be copied to a standard Windows application which supports GDI-operations.
 An example could be to export the graphics to MS Word.
 Activate the "Copy to Clipboard" function, then switch to MS Word and activate the "Paste"-function or press "Ctrl" V in and active Word document, and then a copy of the plot appears in MS Word.

+Save to metafile

+Saves the current plot to an enhanced meta file.

+Save to bitmap

+Saves the current snapshot plot to a bitmap file.

+Font

+Defines the font used in the plots.